shamim0754/JavaAdvace/readme.md

 ### Why Use Nested Classes ###

-1. It is a way of logically grouping classes that are only used in one place
+1. If a class is usefull to only one class, it makes sense to keep it nested and together.
-2. It increases encapsulation
+2. It increases encapsulation.inner classes can access outer class private members and at the same time we can hide inner class from outer world.

 3. It can lead to more readable and maintainable code

 ### Categories Nested Class ###